DevOpsPlayground/DPG-Meetups-Next.js/README.md

 </p>

 #### Step 12
-Press enter and check your application is running correctly.
-If it is running correctly, it should look like this:
+Press enter.
+If your application is running correctly, it should look like this:

 <p align="center">
 <img width="1697" alt="Screenshot 2023-05-23 at 11 58 33" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/f97b0bfa-5204-44bb-9dad-72a29ad3b4ae">
 </p>

-If you are having any issues, please ask for help 😊.
+If you are having any issues, please shout out for help 😊.

 ### Opening the Next.js application in VS Code